 Did you know?

-Because Chinese isn’t based on an alphabet, but on graphic symbols that stand for whole words.
-Rather than complicate the language with nouns, verbs, and grammatical rules, as found in Greek and Latin, the Chinese have stripped down every word to its essential meaning and purpose.
+For many years, scholars considered the Chinese language to be the “baby talk” of mankind.
+Why?
+Because Chinese isn’t based on an alphabet.
+Instead, it was based on graphic symbols that stand for entire words.
+Rather than complicate the language with a lot of nouns, verbs, and grammatical rules (as found in Greek and Latin) the Chinese have stripped down every word to its essential meaning and purpose.

 In other words…

+Chinese is simple and to the point.
 After realizing that language simplicity didn’t equal stupidity, scholars revised their opinion of the Chinese language.
 Now, they’ve declared it to be one of the world’s most sophisticated language systems.
 Why?
 Because Chinese has been stripped down to the essentials.

 The word “crisis” in Chinese is two characters combined.
 The first character means “danger” (when a situation has reached an extremely difficult or dangerous point).
 The second character means “opportunity to turn for the better.”

-I’ve always liked that idea.
+I’ve always liked this idea.